tmtsoftware/esw-ts/docs/src/main/aas/csw-aas-js.md

 Once the AAS sever is instantiated, an `auth` object is created with the needed attributes and APIs.
 This `auth` object is available to other React components; since `AuthContextProvider` is a `Provider`, its data can be shared with any of the children React components in its tree in a `Consumer` component (see below).
-All `Consumer`s that are descendants of a `Provider` will re-render whenever the AuthContextProvider’s state changes, e.g. a user authorizes.
+All `Consumer`s that are descendants of a `Provider` will re-render whenever the `AuthContextProvider`’s state changes, e.g. a user authorizes.
 It is recommended to use `AuthContextProvider` to wrap the entire application so that data can be shared anywhere in application via a `Consumer`.